TingPing/tingping.github.io/_posts/2019-09-07-how-to-design-a-modern-status-icon.md

   feature-set for the most part though menu handling is overly complex.

   There are quite a few problems with this implementation however.
 It is designed to silently fail by default; It falls back to X11 automatically and unless you override the fallback handling XEmbed failing yourself (maybe literally nobody does) you will not know it did.
+It does tell if you if the DBus portion is connected but as long as it fallsback you don't know what is going on.

   It isn't quite sandbox friendly because it does require talking to an insecure service and it allows referencing icons by path.
 However it doesn't require bus name ownership which is a positive.